Nottingham Station: 'Five weeks of pain' and how it affects you

-But before then, passengers are enduring what transport groups are calling "five weeks of pain", with most services suspended between 20 July and 25 August.
+But before then, passengers will endure what transport groups are calling "five weeks of pain" as most services are suspended between 20 July and 25 August.

-So what do the closures mean for passengers?
+So what will the closures mean for passengers?
 And will the gain be worth the pain?

 The station is undergoing two major facelifts - both to the building itself and the tracks and signals.